wso2/docker-apim/dockerfiles/alpine/apim-gw/README.md

-# Dockerfile for WSO2 API Manager #
+# Dockerfile for WSO2 API Manager - Gateway #

 This section defines the step-by-step instructions to build an [Alpine](https://hub.docker.com/_/alpine/) Linux based Docker image for WSO2 API Manager Gateway 4.5.0.